whitefusionhq/graphtown/README.md

 end
 ```

 The `queries` object will contain the same graph names as what you define using the `graphql` class method.
 If the "data root" of the query is the same as the graph name, you don't have to access the root specifically.
 In other words, you don't have to write `queries.posts.posts.each do |post|`.
-However, if your data root is different, you'll need to access it specifically (see below).
+However, if your data root is different, you'll need to access it specifically (see below where it's written as `queries.github.viewer…`).

-Here's an example of using an authenticated GitHub API to access a list of repositories owned by user associated with the API key.
+Here's an example of using an authenticated GitHub API to access a list of repositories owned by the user associated with the API key.
 It includes configuring the Graphlient client to provide the API key in the request header, as well as utilizing query variables which get resolved at runtime.

 ```ruby
 # plugins/builders/github_graphql.rb